Bar am Steinplatz - Interview with bar manager Willi Bittorf

 What surprised you the most?

-“My concerns about the map becoming too monotonous have not been confirmed.
-Overall I was totally positively surprised because I didn't think that so much is possible with the texture and the taste.
-The basic building blocks are the same as alcoholic drinks, but the properties and characteristics can change completely.
-I'm sure that the mixological level will continue to increase with the spread of non-alcoholic distillates.”
+“My concerns that the map would be too monotonous were not confirmed.
+Overall, I was totally pleasantly surprised because I didn't think that so much was possible with the texture and taste.
+The basic building blocks are the same as for alcoholic drinks, but the properties and characteristics can change completely.
+I am sure that the mixological level will continue to increase with the spread of non-alcoholic distillates.”

 How is the concept received?

-"In the beginning there was a lot of opposition and skepticism, including from colleagues.
-So I put a lot of work and effort into it to nip the criticism in the bud.
-Looking back, there was a lot of pressure to convince everyone and not to confirm their prejudices.
-It's the first bar menu I've brought out on my own.
-For me it is ultimately a success if I get positive feedback as a response.
-My colleagues were very enthusiastic.
-I still remember the surprised face of my colleagues when they tried the Garden 108 Smash for the first time and the comment “This intense note of ginger is really in your face.
+“In the beginning there was a lot of headwind and skepticism, including from colleagues.
+That's why I put a lot of work and effort into it to nip the criticism in the bud.
+Looking back, there was a lot of pressure to convince everyone and not confirm their prejudices.
+It's the first bar menu I've released on my own.
+For me it is ultimately a success if I receive positive feedback.
+There was a lot of enthusiasm among my colleagues.
+I can still remember the surprised face of my colleagues when they tried the Garden 108 Smash for the first time and the comment “That intense note of ginger really hits your face.

-"We don't want to be exclusive.
-Our idea is to bring everyone to one table.”
+“We don’t want to be exclusive.
+Our idea is to bring everyone together at the table.”

 There are critics who don't understand the concept.
 I had to learn that.
-It is important to recognize the type of guest and to respond to it.
+It is important to recognize the type of guest and respond to it.
 For example, if someone wants a classic nightcap.
 Business people who want a beer and Negroni during the week.
-You can get that from us too.
-Being two-pronged is a challenge: keep top alcohol content and expand alcohol-free.”
+That’s what you get from us too.
+It's a challenge to have a two-pronged approach: keep the top alcohol content and expand it to be non-alcoholic.”

-"The most important thing is the communication and the wording: "If you are interested and want to stay alcohol-free, we recommend you...".
+“The most important thing is the communication and the wording: “If you are interested and want to stay alcohol-free, we recommend you…”.
 In the end, the taste is convincing.
-For everyone else there is also alcohol on the back of the card.
+For everyone else, there is also alcohol on the back of the card.
 We don't want to be exclusive.
-Our idea is to bring everyone to one table.
-Everyone can drink what they want.
-It's a bit like it used to be with vegetarian food.
-If you said in the tavern where I learned that there would be purely vegetarian restaurants at some point, nobody would have believed it.”
+Our idea is to bring everyone together at the table.
+Everyone can drink whatever they want.
+It's a bit like the old days with vegetarian food.
+If someone in the tavern where I learned told them that there would eventually be purely vegetarian restaurants, no one would have believed it.”

 What are your favorite drinks?

 “I like the Ramos 0.5% with its slightly creamy texture, which is very refreshing.
-We use Ayran and non-alcoholic IPA, which gives the drink that hoppy flavor.
-Also citrus flavors, a bit of cream and aquafaba, no protein.
-It has to be shaken a lot, so it takes a while.
+We use Ayran and non-alcoholic IPA, which gives the drink a hoppy feel.
+Also citrus flavors, a little cream and aquafaba, no egg white.
+You have to shake it a lot, so it takes a while.